Virtual Teaching Assistants (TAs)

 Schedule

-If you are unable to see the calendar below, you can navigate to the Eastern Daylight Time Virtual TA Calendar.
+If you are unable to see the calendar below, you can navigate to the Eastern Time Virtual TA Calendar.

-If you are unable to see the calendar below, you can navigate to the Central Daylight Time Virtual TA Calendar.
+If you are unable to see the calendar below, you can navigate to the Central Time Virtual TA Calendar.

-If you are unable to see the calendar below, you can navigate to the Mountain Daylight Time Virtual TA Calendar.
+If you are unable to see the calendar below, you can navigate to the Mountain Time Virtual TA Calendar.

-If you are unable to see the calendar below, you can navigate to the Pacific Daylight Time Virtual TA Calendar.
+If you are unable to see the calendar below, you can navigate to the Pacific Time Virtual TA Calendar.

 Meet the Virtual TAs

-D'Andrew Harrington (he/him)
+D'Andrew

 Virtual TA Since: 2019